Find out what others at UHN are doing to help green healthcare. Remember, imitation is the greatest form of flattery.

 - Created personal recycling reference cards for individual workstations.

-- Rescued paper coffee cups for recycling by bringing them from their site where they are not considered recyclable, to a building where they are.
-4176 coffee cups have been rescued (and counting), and this initiative has spread to other floors
+- Rescued paper coffee cups for recycling by bringing them from their site where they are not considered recyclable, to a building where they were.
+Over 6000 coffee cups were rescued before the recycling program closed for coffee cups in July 2019.

 - BYOP&U – Bring your own plates & utensils lunch staff meetings